 We try to be explicit about how we work so people can decide whether it fits.

-In several cases, that led to pairing sessions with the team, which became the clearest signal of how someone actually works.
+Some hires started as contributors because of how they showed up consistently and how they engaged in discussions with the team.
+In several cases, that led to pairing sessions, which became the clearest signal of how someone actually works.

 Check out similar blogs from the Zed team.